Early Words Together

 “We have learnt to communicate more and I treat him more as a little person who knows a lot rather than a little person who doesn’t know anything” - Parent

 Did you know?

-Early Words Together is based on the seven areas identified by the Effective Provision of Pre-School Education project (2004) as being particularly important when working with preschool children.
+Early Words Together is based on the seven activities identified by the Effective Provision of Pre-School Education project (2004) as having a positive effect on a child's development.